saberabanu0001/capstone-learning-journal/phase-2/week-8/day-1/readme.md

 - 📦 Threaded Detection Queue	- Processes detections in parallel for smooth real-time updates.
 - ⚡ Modular Code	- Vision and voice modules separated for easy integration with SLAM and motion control.
 - 🌗 Lighting Adjustment	- Automatic frame normalization for better low-light detection.

+🗣️ Voice Functionality (macOS)

+The voice module uses:

+subprocess.Popen(['say', phrase])

+Example output:

+“Person detected 1.2 meters away.”

+It triggers when:

+Confidence ≥ 70%

+At least 4 seconds have passed since the last spoken alert for the same label

+This ensures natural feedback without repetition or lag.